-This is a condition in which the baby’s urination output is greatly increased, which in turn increases the volume of amniotic fluid.
+This is a condition in which the baby’s urine output is greatly increased, which in turn increases the volume of amniotic fluid.

-Sometimes there might be a blockage in your baby’s food pipe or intestines.
-Occasionally, this could happen due to neural tube defects, cleft palate or hydrocephalus.
-Due to this, the fetus cannot control the level of amniotic fluid as usual.
+Sometimes, there might be a blockage in your baby’s food pipe or intestines.
+Occasionally, this could happen due to neural tube defects, cleft palate, or hydrocephalus.
+Due to this, the foetus cannot control the level of amniotic fluid as usual.

 If you have diabetes, or contract gestational diabetes during your pregnancy, your unregulated blood sugar could cause your baby to produce more urine.
 This increases the fluid in the amniotic sac.

 Contracting illnesses like Erythema infectiosum or toxoplasmosis could result in higher amniotic fluid being produced.

 The complications depend mainly on the amount of excess amniotic fluid in the uterus.
 Luckily, polyhydramnios is unlikely to cause many issues with your pregnancy.
 However, there are a few polyhydramnios risks that you have to look out for:

 It might be tricky for the foetus to enter the pelvis during labour, drawing the umbilical cord out before the baby.
 This is known as a cord prolapse, and you might have to undergo a caesarean surgery.